Android-for-Python/Android-for-Python-Users/README.md

 The `autoclass()` method add significant latency during the app start.
 If the app contains more than perhaps a dozen `autoclass()` calls you will probably notice the extra app startup time.

 The way to address this is to create a Java file that references the Java classes that were referenced with autoclass().
-The reference your Java class with `autoclass()`.
+Then reference your Java class with `autoclass()`.
 A Java file is included in the project using Buildozer's `android.add_src`.
 If your Java file is located at `<project>/src/org/me/myproject/my.java` then use `android.add_src = src` .

 ### Java Abstract Classes

 It is not possible to import Java `abstract` classes or methods, as they have no `implementation` (abstract and implementation are Java keywords).
 And it it is not possible to provide the implementation in Python.
-You must find or write the implementation in Java and import that new class.
+You must write the implementation in Java and import that new class.

 ### Pyjnius Memory Management